To see a full dashboard with study details and filtering, go to our DEMO page.

 As a subscriber, you will be able to access dashboard insights including chemotype overviews and dosing summaries for medical conditions and organ system and receptor breakdowns for cannabinoid and terpene searches.
 Study lists present important guidance including dosing and chemotype information with the ability to drill down to the published material.
 And all outputs are fully filterable, to help find just the information you need.
 Stay up-to-date with the science of cannabis and the endocannabinoid system with CannaKeys.

 Here is a small sampling of JWH-x Synthetic Cannabinoids studies by title:

 Ready to become a subscriber?
 Go to our PRICING page.

-These groups of compounds are named after the organic chemist John William Huffman.
-The JWH series contains a number of similar synthetic cannabinoids some of which have been used to produce "synthetic cannabinoids" such as "Spice", or "K2" which have been implemented in a number of well publicized overdoses and fatalities.
-The compounds are banned in a number of countries such as China, Australia, or Ireland for example.
-For example, one of these compounds JWH-018 is relatively easy to produce and available for sale on the internet.
+The JWH group of compounds is named after the organic chemist John William Huffman (1932–2022).
+Huffman and his team have developed over 400 synthetic cannabinoid compounds most of which are used to study the endocannabinoid system (ECS) and its potential for medicinal application.
+However, members of the JWH series contain a number of compounds that have been used to produce "synthetic cannabinoids" such as "Spice", or "K2," which have been implemented in a number of well publicized overdoses and fatalities.
+As such, many of these compounds are banned in a number of countries such as China, Australia, or Ireland.

 Information on this site is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage as cited in each article.
 The results reported may not necessarily occur in all individuals.
 For many of the conditions discussed, treatment with prescription or over-the-counter medication is also available.
 Consult your physician, nutritionally oriented health care practitioner, and/or pharmacist for any health problem and before using any supplements or before making any changes in prescribed medications.